pcardune/anon/README.md

     anon-serve

 A quick note about configuration.
-You can use the config-dev.js.in file as a template for your own configuration file, which you can use like so:
+You can use the config-dev.js.in file as a template for your own configuration file, which you can use like so.
+Without the configuration file there will be no persistant storage between server restarts.
+You can use a configuration file like so:

-    anon-serve -config config-dev.js
+    anon-serve -config ./config-dev.js.in

+Note that the ./ part is important.